Scenic Design

 - Corresponding scale ground plan(s) that include:

-- Fixed/static scenic element
+- Fixed/static scenic element;

-- Indication of audience arrangement/location and backstage areas
+- Indication of audience arrangement/location and backstage areas;

-- Title block(s) including the same information as presented in the model
+- Title block(s) including the same information as presented in the model.

 - One-page design statement that includes:

-- What are some of your responsibilities as a scenic designer?
+- What are some of your responsibilites in your field?

-- How did the director's concept influence your designs?
+- How did the director's concept influence your work?

-- How did the style of the play affect your designs?
+- How did the style of the play affect your work?

-- If the show was realized, did you struggle in unifying the director's concept across all areas of design?
+- If the production was realized, what challenges did you face in unifying the director's concept across all areas of your work?

 - What role(s) did the other design elements play in the scenic design for this production?